sesameabowhill/util/jenkins-chef/README.md

 Once the Chef build is complete, you will need to upgrade to a new verison of git, or subsequent attempts to connect to github will not work.

+NOTE: You can just cut-n-paste blocks from the following shell script.
+Make sure to execute only one yum line at a time, however.
 ~~~
 # Login to the VM
 kitchen login